Workshops

 There are ways in which this process worked better than the way we used to choose workshops; there are other ways in which it fell short of the old process.
 One major way it fell short was by taking any curatorial powers out of the producers’ hands.
 We think it’s important that the producers are able to have a voice in the workshops programmed at the festival, if only so that we can ensure that the workshops represent a diverse array of philosophies and perspectives.

+In 2022, we refined the process to make performer voting the primary, but not the sole, determinant of that year’s workshop roster.
+We opened voting for a nine-day span and allowed all performers to vote once.
 The key difference between 2021 and 2022 was that the two festival producers also voted — but each of their votes was worth 4 performer votes.
 In the end, this meant that the producers’ votes accounted for roughly 20 percent of the total votes received.